 The merit list for the general category seats will comprise of all the candidates in the order of merit.
-No one will be excluded from the same.
-In other words, it will also include SC/ST/OBC candidates if they come in the general merit.
-A candidate cannot be excluded from the general category merit list just because he belongs to SC/ST/OBC.
-Such a candidate is entitled to be considered under the General Category, as well as under the reserved category.
-Admission to open category seats will be strictly in the order of merit without excluding SC/ST/OBC candidates.
+It will also include SC/ST/OBC candidates if they come in the general merit.
+Admission to general category seats will be strictly in the order of merit without excluding SC/ST/OBC candidates.